-The eventual success of hybrid corn was due, first, to a tipping event and then to the self-reinforcing momentum of biotechnology.
+The eventual success of hybrid corn was due, first, to a tipping event and then to the selfreinforcing momentum of biotechnology.
 The factor which acted to tip the balance in favor of hybrid adoption was paradoxically another disaster to bedevil corn farmers in the 1930s.
 As if the Depression, with its devastating impact on agricultural prices were not enough, there were catastrophic droughts in 1934 and 1936.
-An index of the severity of these droughts is the fraction of the crop planted which was harvested.
+An index of the severity of these droughts, as we have suggested, is the fraction of the crop planted which was harvested.
 In Iowa and in the country overall, thirty to forty percent of the acreage planted was so devastated by drought that it was not worth harvesting.
 In Nebraska and Kansas the losses were nearly total.
-The data for Iowa are presented in Figure 7.
+Consult Figures 2 and 3.

 What the droughts starkly demonstrated was that the relative yield of hybrid corn was greatest when the absolute yields were generally depressed.
-Figure 8 reveals the relationship using, once again, the Iowa Corn Yield Test results to illustrate the correlation.
+Figure 9 reveals the relationship using, once again, the Iowa Corn Yield Test results to illustrate the correlation.
 In the extreme drought conditions of the mid 1930s, the yield differences between the new and traditional varieties were stark.
 Edward May, President of the May Seed Company, recalled:

-Yield differences became plainly evident in 1936, which was also a severe drouth year in Iowa.
+Sutch: The Impact of the 1936 Corn-Belt Drought Page 19 of 42 Draft of December 8, 2009 Yield differences became plainly evident in 1936, which was also a severe drouth year in Iowa.
 At this time nearly all farmers who were testing hybrid seed corn planted only a limited acreage.
 Yields of hybrids under these conditions in many areas of the state were approximately double the yields of other corn grown on the farm.
 The results were so convincing that it marked the end of the vast efforts of initial adoption [May 1949: 514].